mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Experiments

-{\textbf{Impact of Coarse-grained Retrieval.}} To quantify the impact of coarse-grained document retrieval, we conduct an ablation experiment replacing QM-Retriever with visual-only CLIP (ViT-L/14@336) for top-$K_d$ document selection.
+To quantify the impact of coarse-grained document retrieval, we conduct an ablation experiment replacing the QM-Retriever with visual-only CLIP (ViT-L/14@336) for top-$K_d$ document selection.
 The results in Table~\ref{tab:ablation} reveal significant performance drops: overall VQA accuracy of mKG-RAG decreases by 4.7\% on E-VQA and 2.1\% on InfoSeek.
-This ablation conclusively demonstrates the critical role of first-stage retrieval and QM-Retriever's superiority over unimodal alternatives.
+This ablation demonstrates the critical role of first-stage retrieval and the superiority of our QM-Retriever over unimodal alternatives.